HOATT - Empowering Communities

 Key Features for Members

-HOATT is constantly evolving and adding new features, all with the aim of empowering homeowners, residents and agencies across Trinidad and Tobago.
-We want to provide you with the tools and connectivity you need to make things happen.
-Currently, members of HOATT can contact relevant agencies directly, submit support tickets, join relevant community groups and comment in public forums and events.
+HOATT is continuously evolving to better serve homeowners, residents, and agencies across Trinidad and Tobago.
+Members can currently contact relevant authorities directly, submit support tickets, join community groups, and participate in public forums and events.

-Your profile on HOATT is meant to empower you to communicate on issues affecting, you, your family, your community and your nation.
-HOATT is not intended to be a social network but rather a niche network focused on specific problems regarding homeowners and residents of Trinidad and Tobago.
+Your HOATT profile is designed to empower meaningful communication on issues affecting you, your family, your community, and your nation.
+HOATT is not a social network, but a purpose-built platform focused on addressing real issues facing homeowners and residents of Trinidad and Tobago.

 — HOATT Team